 BACKGROUND

 Before entering private practice, I provided short- and long-term therapy to Mount Sinai Hospital employees and their family members during the height of the COVID-19 pandemic.
-I have over 6 years of experience working in social service, youth development and academic enrichment programs within nonprofit and private settings.
-My work included collaborating with students and their families to enhance psychological growth, emotional well-being, and academic success, while focusing on developing growth mindsets and positive self-concept.
+I have over 7 years of experience working in social service, youth development and academic enrichment programs within nonprofit and private settings.
+I have over 4 years of experience providing therapy to individuals, couples and families in clinics, institutes, and private practice settings.

-I earned my Masters in Social Work from Hunter College’s Silberman School of Social Work with a focus in clinical mental health practice.
-I’ve received training in Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, trauma-informed work, attachment and relational practice, cultural competencies, and psychodynamic frameworks.
+I earned my Masters in Social Work from Hunter College’s Silberman School of Social Work in New York City with a concentration in clinical mental health practice.
+I’ve received training in Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, trauma-informed work, attachment and relational practice, cultural competencies, family systems, and psychodynamic frameworks.

-I am currently studying at the Ackerman Institute for the Family’s, focusing on couples and family therapeutic work, utilizing the Ackerman relational model and systems work.
-I am a certified trauma therapist and am certified in Internal Family Systems therapy (IFS) level 1.
+I completed intensive postgraduate training at the Ackerman Institute for the Family, studying family systems, intergenerational patterns and trauma, and providing couples and family therapy in their clinic, while utilizing the Ackerman Relational Model and systems focused practice.
+I am certified in the Gottman Method’s Levels 1 & 2 in Couples Therapy from the Gottman Institute.
+I am a certified trauma therapist and am certified in Internal Family Systems therapy (IFS) level 1 from the IFS Institute.

-I am a native New Yorker and enjoy spending time playing and listening to music, practicing yoga and meditation, exploring nature’s green spaces, and traveling.
+I am a native New Yorker and enjoy spending time and playing and listening to music, practicing yoga and meditation, exploring nature’s green spaces and traveling.

 EDUCATION